f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h3>11: Line length</h3>

 This is the line length in time units.
-The value in microseconds appears on the right of the slider.
-Nominal value: 64 microseconds.
+The value appears on the right of the slider.
+Nominal value depends on the nominal line frequency.
+For example with 405 lines and 20 FPS.
+The line frequency is 405 &#215; 20 = 8100 Hz thus the nominal line time is the inverse of this value that is &#8776;123.45 &mu;s

+The slider step is set to a sample period in order to ensure that the adjustment is done with the best possible precision.
+For example at 1500 kS/s sample rate this will be the inverse of this value that is &#8776;666.67 ns.
+The middle position of the slider sets the nominal value and the slider step appears in the tooltip.

-<h3>12: Horizontl synchronization pulse length</h3>
+<h3>12: Horizontal synchronization pulse length</h3>

-This is the length in time units of a synchronization top.
-The value in microseconds appears on the right of the slider.
-Nominal value 3 microseconds.
+This is the length in time units of a horizontal or line synchronization pulse.
+The value appears on the right of the slider.
+Nominal value depends on the nominal line length as described above.
+The nominal pulse length is derived from the 4.7 &mu;s pulse of a 625 lines standard system with a 64 &mu;s line length.
+For example with a 405 lines &#215; 20 FPS transmission that has a line length of &#8776;123.45 &mu;s this is (4.7 / 64) &#215; 123.45 &#8776; 9.07 &mu;s.
+In practice you will adjust it to a slightly smaller value to be able to synchronize.

+Similarly to the line length slider the slider step is set to a sample period in order to ensure that the adjustment is done with the best possible precision.
+The middle position of the slider sets the nominal value and the slider step appears in the tooltip.

 <h2>C: Image</h2>